👋 Welcome to Wei Shen’s LLM Blog

 Exploring the Potential of In-Context Learning: New Pathways for Enhancing Chat-Based Large Language Model Performance

-Authors: Wei Shen, Chuheng Zhang, Liang Zeng
+Authors: Wei Shen, Chuheng Zhang, Liang Zeng, Chonghan Liu, Yuliang Liu, Renbiao Liu

 TL;DR: In-Context Learning (ICL) empowers Large Language Models (LLMs) with the ability to learn directly from a limited set of examples within their context, enabling them to generalize to new tasks without the need for explicit gradient updates.
 This capability, recognized as an emerging capacity of LLMs, has attracted researchers’ attention to uncover its underlying mechanisms.
 Additionally, the pre-training and alignment processes of models like ChatGPT and GPT-4 have attracted considerable attention.
 Numerous studies are investigating the performance of LLMs in these phases, particularly their applications as chatbots for end-users.
 This raises questions about the interplay between these paradigms and how ICL might enhance chat model performance.